How to transfer a land title to a family member in the Philippines?

 Step 1: Document the agreement

 Start by creating a legal document, such as a Deed of Sale (DOS) or Deed of Donation (DOD), which outlines the terms of the transfer.
-This document should include the entire legal names of the transferor and the transferee, a detailed description of the property, and the agreed terms.
+This document should include all the legal names of the transferor and the transferee, a detailed description of the property, and the agreed terms.

 Step 2: Assessment of property value